CalebScott0/CalebScott0/README.md

 ### :man_technologist: About Me :
-Computer Science student exploring systems programming, ++C, and physics simulation.
+Computer Science student exploring systems programming, C++, and physics simulation.
 Interested in performance, memory management, and low-level software design.
 - :seedling: Exploring physics simulation design and operating systems

-- :telescope: Currently working on getting arch linux to accept systemd instead of grub 😢
+- ### :rocket: Featured Projects
 <!--
 **CalebScott0/CalebScott0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.